 - Difference and Diversity: All campuses have a different balance of priorities and perspective.
 Planning, implementation, and activities should reflect these priorities and diversity, and celebrate the unique characteristics of the place and community.
 Reports often don’t reflect these elements very well, and that’s ok.
 They are but one tool in the box.

 So, while reporting is critical, and we fully support it through the commitment requirements, we will be folding the reporting component into a broader context of annual evaluation.
 The annual evaluation of progress required as part of the Commitments, is aimed at driving creative solutions, communicating progress against clear benchmarks, and iterative learning.
-The required reporting for the Carbon Commitment is not changing significantly, however, over the next couple of years (2015-2017), we will be recreating the reporting system as a tool (and guidance) to accommodate a broader opportunity to learn and assess, and to facilitate more flexibility, particularly as more campuses engage with resilience.
+The required reporting for the Carbon Commitment is not changing significantly, however, over the next couple of years (2015-2017), we will be recreating the reporting platform as a tool (and guidance) to accommodate a broader opportunity to learn and assess, and to facilitate more flexibility, particularly as more campuses engage with resilience.
 If you wish to be part of a team to evaluate reporting (goals, requirements, tools), then please contact us: firstname.lastname@example.org

 Data Tracking and Rapid Assessment

-Institutional Data for all Climate Leadership Commitments
+Institutional Data for all Presidents’ Climate Leadership Commitments

-This information is not required to calculate emissions or resilience indicators but is very useful for understanding foundational components, and forms the basis of the Implementation Profile Second Nature’s reporting system.
+This information is not required to calculate emissions or resilience indicators but is very useful for understanding foundational components, and forms the basis of the Implementation Profile Second Nature’s reporting platform.
 These data can be used to construct baselines for comparison with future emissions reductions or create benchmarks to compare with peer institutions.
-While this is specifically what we collect in the Second Nature reporting system, you may want to consider other types of institutional data that could be useful as you track emissions reductions and resilience improvement.
+While this is specifically what we collect in the Second Nature reporting platform, you may want to consider other types of institutional data that could be useful as you track emissions reductions and resilience improvement.
 More information on when and how to report these components for the Commitments can be found in the Commitments Implementation Guide.

 - Demographic Information: Tracking the number of faculty, staff, part-time students, full-time students, and summer students, creates a per capita emissions value that can be used to understand how emissions change as the campus grows.
 This data is needed for commuter calculations as well.
 This is also useful to understand the scale of solutions for emergency management, and building inclusive processes to generate adaptive capacity for resilience.